lrst6963/archlinuxis/README.md

 # Archlinuxis
 **This is an Arch Linux installation script project**
+-
+- Currently only UEFI is supported.
+-
 There are still bugs, please modify and use as needed

 How to use it?
 Run the following command in your Arch Linux ISO terminal